-How much sleep have you lost recently because of noise?
-Have inconsiderate neighbors or a snoring partner left you exhausted and stressed?
+How much sleep have you lost recently because of inconsiderate neighbors or a snoring partner?

-For sensitive sleepers, noise can be one of the hardest obstacles to a good night’s sleep.
+For sensitive sleepers, noise can be one of the biggest obstacles to a good night’s sleep.

-It’s one thing to ask a teenager to turn their television down, but not so easy to stop someone snoring or put an end to a party in full swing.
+It’s one thing to ask a housemate to turn their television down.
+But it’s not so easy to stop someone snoring or put an end to a party in full swing.

 Sometimes your best chance for peace is to stop the sound reaching your ears.
-Or perhaps replace it with a sound which you find more relaxing.
+Alternatively, it can help to replace it with a sound which you find more relaxing.

 This isn’t to say you shouldn’t try and stop the noise at its source when possible.
 But it may be a case of focusing your efforts on reducing how much noise reaches you.